AnasBenAmor10/Netflix-CDevSecOps-Automation/README.md

 This project demonstrates a complete DevSecOps pipeline to deploy a Netflix clone application on the cloud.
 Using Azure VMs for hosting, Docker for containerization, Jenkins for CI/CD automation, and Prometheus and Grafana for monitoring, this pipeline covers development, security, and operations phases, creating a secure and scalable deployment environment.

 ## 🏗️ Project Architecture
-Here's a high-level architecture of the project, detailing each phase from setup to deployment and monitoring.
-You can add an architecture diagram in the `images` folder and reference it here.

 ![Project Architecture](images/architecture.jpeg)